-Can Help With Blood Sugar Regulation
+Might Help With Blood Sugar Regulation

 Can Drinking Pickle Juice Help You Lose Weight?

 Not really.
-Despite all the above-mentioned benefits of this drink, pickle juice will not help you lose weight.
+Despite all the above-mentioned potential benefits of this drink, pickle juice will not help you lose weight.
 The theory of pickle juice and apple cider vinegar for weight loss, perhaps comes from the recent use of vinegar for weight loss by many on social media.
-While some studies show that ACV can help with weight loss – especially in regards to satiety – other studies disagree with these findings (6, 3).
+While some studies show that ACV might help with weight loss – especially in regards to satiety – other studies disagree with these findings (6, 3).

-Long term side effects aside, too much salt in pickle juice can also cause water retention and bloating.
+Long term side effects aside, too much salt in pickle juice may also cause water retention and bloating.
 For people who suffer from stomach ulcers, attempting to use pickle juice for weight loss is also not recommended as the acidity of the liquid can aggravate your ulcers causing pain and discomfort.

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!

 Like the ramen diet, military diet, kimchi diet, etc. the pickle diet is another popularized fad weight loss diet that promises to help you lose weight by only eating one type of food for a week – or even up to 30 days at most.